 Motherboard did not inform, what means installing malevolent software from mentioned domain or which communication protocol is used between domain and S Sugest app.
-Also, if malevolent apps could be autodownloaded or only offered to download, is uncertain.
+Also, if malevolent apps could be autodownloaded or only offered to download, is unclear.

 S Sugest app got permission to install another apps on device.
 This does not automatically means, that domain can push malevolent software into affected devices, but you should pay attention.